zenzay/esphome-power-meter/README.md

 ## Not ready for release ##

-This is the extended version of my ESPHome Power Meter.
+This is the 'extended' version of my ESPHome Power Meter.
 This version adds an E-Ink Display and a humble push button.
 The button enables turning pages on the display manually.
 Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

 Note 1: The display code is quite messy and really should be rewritten.